justinmoon/clhwi/README.md

 ### TODO:

-This proof-of-concept makes many unnecessary assumptions (required config values, Bitcoin Core backend).
+- This proof-of-concept makes many unnecessary assumptions (required config values, Bitcoin Core backend).
 Perhaps it would be better to just offer a `sign-funding-tx` method that takes a PSBT as argument -- you can produce this PSBT any way you like, instead of using bitcoin RPC within the plugin.
+- Remove `python-bitcoinrpc` dependency